paclflst/amazon-product-data-pipeline/README.md

 ```

 ### Web API
-To check import results use simple web API to see top 5, bottom 5 and top 5 most imporved raing wise movies for a given month:
+To check import results use simple web API to see top 5, bottom 5 and top 5 most imporved rating wise movies for a given month:

 [http://localhost:5000/](http://localhost:5000/)